-Training Programme Director for Geriatric Medicine: Dr Ray Sheridan (Based at Exeter Hospital)
+Training Programme Director for Geriatric Medicine: Dr Tracey Grey (Based at Cornwall Hospital)

 Education programme Manager: Naomi Mallinson